zhouhoujun/dev-tool/README.md

 ```

-## Demo for angular2 web site  docker build and publish
+## Demo for angular2 web site and server, docker build and publish.

 ```ts
 import * as gulp from 'gulp';